 We also joined with our neighbors as Longfellow Rising, a 501(c)3 nonprofit founded to collaboratively reenvision and redevelop the private and public spaces at Lake Street and Minnehaha Avenue affected by civil unrest.
 Honoring the uprising that followed the police killing of George Floyd, Longfellow Rising is committed to racial equity, creation care, affordable housing, worker justice, cultural vitality, economic prosperity, and belonging.

 In May 2020, there was so much we did not know: how long the unrest would last, how law enforcement and government leaders would respond, whether the officers involved would be arrested and charged with crimes, how much damage our neighborhood would endure, whether racist systems would be uprooted and replaced in response to worldwide outrage.
 Now, nearly a year later, there is still so much we do not know.
-We wait to see whether Derek Chauvin will be held accountable for the life he took.
-We wait to see how the world will respond, whatever the verdict.
-And while Holy Trinity’s emergency response team has worked hard to prepare for many scenarios, we are reminded each day that to be people of faith means to trust that we are called to ventures of which we cannot see the ending, by paths as yet untrodden, through perils unknown.*
+Even during the moment of relief we experienced when we learned Derek Chauvin would be held accountable for the life he took, we mourned more Black lives lost to extrajudicial police violence.
+Holy Trinity’s emergency response team mobilized to respond not to post-trial unrest, but to assist the Brooklyn Center community in the wake of Dante Wright’s killing by police officer Kim Potter.
+As we prepare for many scenarios, we are also reminded each day that to be people of faith means to trust that we are called to ventures of which we cannot see the ending, by paths as yet untrodden, through perils unknown.*

 White supremacy culture shows up in my life in a variety of ways, including my want to know the ending before I agree to begin.
 I learned early on that one ought to play out all of the possible scenarios and weigh the potential risks and potential rewards before taking on something new.
 This behavior was termed prudent, judicious, shrewd—even, dare I say, faithful.